 The Court will not review the merits of your case but it may refer the matter back to the OAIC for further consideration if it finds the decision or determination was wrong in law or the OAIC's powers were not exercised properly.

-An application for review must be made to the Court within 28 days of receiving the decision or determination.
-You may wish to seek legal advice as the process can involve fees and costs.
+An application for review must be made to the Court within 28 calendar days of the OAIC sending the decision or determination to you.** You may wish to seek legal advice as the process can involve fees and costs.